Help if your landlord is not registered

 If you are making a complaint about a new build home purchased in the last 2 years, the New Homes Ombudsman may be able to help.

-All landlords who provide social housing must be a registered with the Regulator of Social Housing (RSH).
+All social housing landlords must be a registered with the Regulator of Social Housing (RSH).

-If you suspect a landlord is presenting themselves as a social housing provider but is not actually registered, you can check the RSH list of current providers.
+If you think a landlord is providing social housing but is not registered, you can check the list of registered providers.

-Any concerns should be raised directly with the Regulator of Social Housing (RSH).
+You should raise any concerns directly with the Regulator of Social Housing (RSH).